petersatsuse/azure-compute-docs/articles/virtual-machines/linux/image-builder-troubleshoot.md

 #### Solution

-Recheck to ensure that VM Image Builder has all the permissions that it requires.
+Recheck that VM Image Builder has all the permissions that it requires.

 For more information about configuring permissions, see [Configure VM Image Builder permissions by using the Azure CLI](image-builder-permissions-cli.md) or [Configure VM Image Builder permissions by using PowerShell](image-builder-permissions-powershell.md).